There’s a lot of jargon in the financial service industry. And much of it probably flies right over the heads of most investors.

 To answer that question, it helps to understand the overall makeup of the financial services industry.
-Financial advisers are broken down into three client-facing groups: trust advisers, registered investment advisers (RIAs) and broker/dealers.
-Trust advisers and RIAs have been legally required to follow the fiduciary standard since 1940.
+Financial advisors are broken down into three client-facing groups: trust advisors, registered investment advisors (RIAs) and broker/dealers.
+Trust advisors and RIAs have been legally required to follow the fiduciary standard since 1940.
 Most broker/dealers are currently exempted from the requirement, though some voluntarily choose to follow it.

 At Argent, providing this level of service is baked into our company culture.

-“We’ve worked under the investment fiduciary standard for decades,” said Timothy Barrett, Senior Vice President and Wealth Adviser in Argent Trust’s Louisville office.
+“We’ve worked under the investment fiduciary standard for decades,” says Timothy Barrett, Senior Vice President and Wealth Advisor in Argent Trust’s Louisville office.
 “Our attitude is different.
 We don’t sell on performance.
-With many stockbrokers, they’re constantly trying to beat benchmarks, sometimes at the expense of long term goals.
+With many stockbrokers, they’re constantly trying to beat benchmarks, sometimes at the expense of long-term goals.
 We sell on services and on our fiduciary responsibilities.
 We take good care of our client’s money and do what’s in the best interest of families.”

 Why is the fiduciary standard important?

-When you invest your money, you want to feel secure that your financial adviser is putting your needs before their own.
-Without the fiduciary standard, an adviser only has to make sure that an investment is suitable for their clients — even if similar ones might be a better fit.
+When you invest your money, you want to feel secure that your financial advisor is putting your needs before their own.
+Without the fiduciary standard, an advisor only has to make sure that an investment is suitable for their clients – even if similar ones might be a better fit.
 This is known as the “suitability standard.”